jhpyle/docassemble/deploy.md

 * Wait five minutes and then visit your **docassemble** server using your web browser (e.g., `https://da.foobar.com`).
 * If it doesn't work, check out the [Troubleshooting] section.
+* Click the link in the corner to log in.
+Log in using "admin@admin.com" as the email and "password" as the password.
+* You will then be asked to change the password.

 Note that there are many different cloud providers and domain name registrars; [Amazon Lightsail] and [Namecheap] are mentioned here only